 Stabilized by a joint capsule, the acromioclavicular joint encompasses the ends of the clavicle and acromion along with several ligaments.
 Because ligaments attach bones to bones, when the AC joint ligaments (located under the clavicle) are damaged due to a separated shoulder, there is a downward pull to the clavicle and AC joint.

 What Causes a Sprained AC Joint?

-The two most common reasons for injury are:
+The two most common injury mechanisms are:

-- Landing on the lateral part of the shoulder forcing the shoulder downward.
+- Landing on the lateral part of the shoulder, forcing the shoulder downward